All Practice Exams

 D.Real estate industry associations

-Explanation: The Governor appoints all 7 members of MREC, subject to confirmation by the Missouri Senate.
-Commissioners serve staggered 4-year terms to ensure continuity.
+Explanation: The Governor appoints all 7 members of MREC, with the advice and consent of the Missouri Senate (RSMo 339.120).
+Commissioners serve staggered 5-year terms to ensure continuity.

 5How long is the term of office for MREC commissioners?